-2.3 Collision simulations
+140 2.3 Collision Simulations

 The collision simulations were carried out using the velocity Verlet algorithm, approximating the atmosphere as a free molecular regime.
-The simulations were initialized by placing the collision partners at a COM distance of r = 20 Å from each other, offset by b and with the initial relative velocity v as illustrated in Fig. 1.
-The motivation for the placement distance is as follows: to determine a reasonable initial distance between the collision partners, where interactions have negligible effect on the collisions, we calculated the potential of mean force between the $(SA){10}(AM){10}$ cluster and SA monomer along the center-of-mass distance through umbrella sampling (Torrie and Valleau, 1977) using the OPLS all-atom force field (Jorgensen et al., 1996) (see Sect.
-S1 in the Supplement).
-The potential of mean force approaches zero at around 15 Å. While this provides a good indication of the interaction strength, the GFN1-xTB method may predict slightly stronger interactions.
+The simulations were initialized by placing the collision partners at a COM distance of r = 20 Å from each other, offset by b and with the initial relative velocity v as illustrated in Figure 1.
+The motivation for the placement distance is as follows: To determine a reasonable initial distance between the collision partners, where interactions have negligible effect on the collisions, we calculated the potential of mean force between (SA)10(AM)10 cluster and SA monomer along the center-of-mass distance through umbrella sampling Torrie and Valleau (1977) using the OPLS all-atom force field Jorgensen et al. (1996) (see section S1).
+The potential of mean force approaches zero around 15 Å. While this provides a good indication of the interaction strength, the GFN1-xTB method may predict slightly stronger interactions.
 We therefore set the initial distance to 20 Å as the overall interaction force applied over time at and beyond this point should have a negligible effect on the collision probability.
-The initial relative velocity was chosen based on the most probable velocity given by the Maxwell-Boltzmann relative velocity distribution: